sualiahnaim/python-basics/README.md

 This repository contains Python codes from my learning journey — starting from scratch!

-## 03_string.py - Python Strings
+## 03_conditional.py - conditional statement in python

-This file demonstrates basic string operations in Python:
+This file demonstrates conditional statement operations in Python:

-- Strip, Lowercase, Uppercase
+ if statement
-- Replace and Length
+- if-else statement
-- endswith() and count()
+- if-elif-else ladder
-- Indexing and Slicing
+- Nested if
-- String Formatting
+- Logical operators (`and`, `not`)